Hridya2001/Basiclogin-AWS-deployment/README.md

 2. EC2 Instance for Backend
-Launch an EC2 instance in the public subnet.
+- Launch an EC2 instance in the public subnet.

-SSH into the instance.
+- SSH into the instance.

-Install Docker and Git.
+- Install Docker

-- Clone the GitHub repository: bash git clone <this-repo-url>
+- Clone the GitHub repository:

+bash
+git clone <this-repo-url>

 - Build and run the backend:

 bash
 cd backend
 docker build -t backend-app .